 - Popular strains - Strawberry Cake, Wedding Cake

 Terpinolene: The fresh woody aroma of Terpinolene is also found in cumin, tea trees, and apples.
-It has Anti-cancer and Antibacterial effects and is also believed to help people with sleep disorders
+It has numerous health benefits and Antibacterial effects and is also believed to help people with sleep disorders

 - Boiling point - 186 Degree Celsius

 - Aromas - Herbal, Fresh, Woody

 - Commonly Found in - Cumin, tea tree, apples